Zynga reports higher-than-expected bookings, to cut jobs

-San Francisco-based Zynga said on Wednesday it would cut studio jobs, close its Orlando studio and make other cuts to save $100 million on an annualised pre-tax basis.
+San Francisco-based Zynga said on Wednesday it would cut studio jobs, close its Orlando studio and make other cuts to save $100 million on an annualized pre-tax basis.

 Zynga's shares rose as much as 15 percent to $3.00 in extended trading.